Flagger

 Login into Google Cloud, create a project and enable billing for it.

-Install the gcloud command line utility and configure your project with gcloud init.
+Install the gcloud command line utility and configure your project with gcloud init

-Set the default project (replace PROJECT_ID with your own project):
+Set the default project (replace PROJECT_ID

-gcloud config set project PROJECT_ID
+Copy gcloud config set project PROJECT_ID

 Set the default compute region and zone:

-gcloud config set compute/region us-central1
+Copy gcloud config set compute/region us-central1

 gcloud config set compute/zone us-central1-a